crDDI/fhir_to_sdo/README.md

 (fhirtosdo) > fhirtosdo -id data/site -o fhir_core.rdfa --loglevel INFO
 ```

-Note that the above transformation may generate a numbe of error messages of the form
+Note that the above transformation may generate a number of error messages of the form
  "ValueSet access error: http://hl7.org/fhir/ValueSet/measure-population (Not Found)".
 This is because not all of the
  value sets referenced in the FHIR structure definitions are currently available on the official fhir website.